 © Wayne Lynch, Parks Canada

 The goal of establishing a national park is to: protect the diversity of vegetation and landscape features of representative ecosystems; maintain the ecological integrity of wildlife habitat and plant species; and provide opportunities for quality visitor experiences such as recreational activities and the presentation of natural and cultural heritage.
 In the specific case of Thaidene Nene, an important aspect is the protection and cooperative management of a cultural landscape that is critical to Indigenous people, having sustained them for generations.

 Ecological and Cultural Importance

-The Thaidene Nëné area is characterized by: numerous lakes, rivers and waterfalls, a striking archipelago of islands, peninsulas, landscape formations shaped by ancient ice sheets, dramatic cliffs, a variety of climates, soils and ecosystem processes.
+The Thaidene Nene area is characterized by: numerous lakes, rivers and waterfalls, a striking archipelago of islands, peninsulas, landscape formations shaped by ancient ice sheets, dramatic cliffs, a variety of climates, soils and ecosystem processes.
 The vegetation varies from open woodlands and forests carpeted with mosses and shrubs, to lichen-covered tundra with occasional clumps of low-growing plants.
 This diverse ecological region is also home to many boreal and tundra mammals such as barren-ground caribou, moose, muskox, grey wolf, black and grizzly bear, red and Arctic fox, lynx, wolverine, otter, beaver, muskrat, as well as many species of birds and fish.

-The Thaidene Nëné area was first visited by Europeans in the early 1800s, explored for northern travel and trade corridors including the route used to access the tundra from Great Slave Lake, now known as Pike’s Portage.
-The remains of Fort Reliance, which served as a base in searches for the missing John Ross expedition and later the missing Sir John Franklin expedition, is also located in the proposed national park reserve.
+The Thaidene Nene area was first visited by Europeans in the early 1800s, explored for northern travel and trade corridors including the route used to access the tundra from Great Slave Lake, now known as Pike’s Portage.
+The remains of Fort Reliance, which served as a base in searches for the missing John Ross expedition and later the missing Sir John Franklin expedition, is also located in the national park reserve.
 Fort Reliance is designated both a national historic site and a territorial historic site.

 © Wayne Lynch, Parks Canada